ItsAbdiOk/Quotes_Post/README.md

 # Image Quote Generator
 This is a Python script that generates an image quote by retrieving a random image from Unsplash and a random quote from the Stoic Quotes API.
-It then crops the image to a square aspect ratio and adds the quote as text to the center of the image.
+It then crops the image to a square aspect ratio and adds the quote as text to the center of the image and blurs the background photo.

 ## Dependencies
 This script requires the following Python packages: